 End of Year Reflection Worksheet (free printable!)

-For this post, I’ve created an end of year reflection worksheet to help you get started on your reflection and set your new year intentions.
-This printable (which is completely FREE by the way) includes a list of all of the end of year questions to ask yourself that I’ve mentioned in this post.
-It also has the list of free writing topics and journal prompts to help you reflect.
+I’ve created an end of year reflection worksheet so you can start your reflection and set your new year intentions.
+This FREE printable includes a list of my favorite end of year questions to ask yourself mentioned in this post.
+It also has the list of free writing topics and journal prompts and space to respond to the prompts.

 As a bonus, I’m including my questions to help you set your new year intentions, too!